-- issuance or sale of stock or other securities (including securities convertible into Cyclerion stock but excluding certain compensatory arrangements); - sales of assets outside the ordinary course of business; and - entering into any other corporate transaction which would cause Cyclerion to undergo a 40% or greater change in its stock ownership.
+- issuance or sale of stock or other securities (including securities convertible into Cyclerion stock but excluding certain compensatory arrangements); - sales of assets outside the ordinary course of business; and - entering into any other corporate transaction which would cause Cyclerion to undergo a 3% or greater change in its stock ownership, exclusive of the private placement.

-Cyclerion has generally agreed to indemnify Ironwood and its affiliates against any and all tax-related liabilities incurred by them relating to the distribution, including for any taxes, interest, penalties and other costs, including any reductions in Ironwood's net operating losses or other tax assets, to the extent caused by an acquisition of Cyclerion stock or assets or certain actions by Cyclerion.
+Cyclerion has generally agreed to indemnify Ironwood and its affiliates against any and all tax-related liabilities incurred by them relating to the distribution, including for any taxes, interest, penalties and other costs, including any reductions in Ironwood's net operating losses or other tax assets, to the extent caused by an acquisition of Cyclerion stock or assets or certain actions by Cyclerion, as further described in "-Material U.S. Federal Income Tax Consequences if the Distribution is Taxable."
 This indemnification provision applies even if Ironwood has permitted Cyclerion to take an action that would otherwise have been prohibited under the tax-related covenants described above.